unageek/graphest/README.md

    cargo build --release
    ```

-   You can optionally supply `--features "arb"` option to boost plotting performance.
+   You can optionally supply `--features "arb"` option to boost plotting performance and enable [additional functions](#special-functions).
 In this case, the build can take a long time (~10 minutes).

    ```bash
    cargo build --release --features "arb"